top of page

 MCM Stages | Studio C Kitchen Set

 It's difficult to find a good sounding Kitchen set for numerous reasons.
 There are however a few decent ones that come to mind.
 Keep in mind that our expectations for quality sounding kitchen sets is lowered.
 With that said, Home Studios Inc Studio 1 on 15 E 18th Street Manhattan has a kitchen set that is isolated from the rest of the set, so with some blankets, it should be decent enough.
-In addition, MCM Stages has a kitchen set listed as soundproofed and looks good but has not yet been Sound Mixer Approved.
-It is located in Studio C along with a living room set.
-Let me know how it is!
+In addition, MCM Stages has a kitchen set listed as soundproofed.
+I recently recorded voiceovers here and it is indeed quiet and well insulated, as long as there isn't a literal party in their lobby.
+The kitchen set is likely one of their quietest sets as it's deeper in the center of the building.
+And hey, a truly quiet kitchen set is hard to come by!
+There doesn't seem to be windows or possibly even walls shared with the street unlike most studios and especially kitchen sets including the one listed above.
+The 3rd floor Kitchen set and it's Studio C White Cyc w/sliding curtains are both Sound Mixer Approved™ and located on the 3rd floor.

 Strange Weather Recording Studio

 I've added a few other locations at the end of this article, but if you can't book any of these studios, other great ideas are looking for different types of spaces such as a music recording studio as no soundstage will be any better sound-wise.
-In fact, a recording studio in East Williamsburg called Strange Weather is one that comes to mind because it's both very spacious for crew and equipment for a talking head shoot and has a large control room that can be comfortable for clients.
+Digital Arts NY listed above has been moving more towards this direction, as Strange Weather Recording Studio is recently closed its doors unfortunately.

 Another idea is a hotel conference room, preferably in the basement.
 Basement or below ground locations are fantastic because the earth around them acts as a very effective sound insulator, plus there's no windows to street noise.
 I've done a shoot in a restaurant where they had seating below ground along with above ground.
 Albeit, this is certainly no sound stage and I still heard the subway and a little traffic, but being below ground was much better than shooting upstairs.
 Downstairs was an above average location for me.
 Of course, being a restaurant, they had a kitchen with prep workers still making noise at all hours and loud industrial refrigerators that can't be shut off for health code purposes.